Skip to main content

 Words are taken out of their true context and meaning can

-Without taking a realistic point of view, we miss the mark and in essence chosen to take a narrow-minded approach to life.
-Unrealisticness (new word) causes people to negate their blind spot; living life through rose colored glasses and holding a tunnel vision.
+Without taking a realistic point of view, we miss the mark and in essence, choose to take a narrow-minded approach to life.
+Unrealisticness (new word) causes people to negate their blind spot; living life through rose-coloured glasses and holding a tunnel vision.
 If successful people were to be quite honest with themselves and delve deeper into the ghost of their past, they would realize what they fail to recognize now—that they did, in fact, take a realistic approach to their successes.

 To approach life from a totally unrealistic point of view is to go through life with blindfolds on.
 Imagine doing that for just a second...
 Now, do you think that you could hit your target quite easily?